 Everybody off the couch!

 When you’re exhausted, you have a good excuse, er, reason, to kick back and relax.
 But when you consider that studies show that light exercise — as little as 10 minutes a day — can be enough to replenish energy levels, you might bypass that couch and instead, do something moderately active.
+Some people think about a viagra pill.
 A leisurely stroll — or even just standing up and stretching your body — can boost your energy levels and turn your fatigue around.
 If you spend a good part of your day sitting, now may be a good time to consider a standing desk, like one of these from Flexispot.
 Standing has so many perks – it can boost your mood, productivity and energy in a big way.

 Am I stressed?